Access the below information from this page.

-Section 4432(b) of the Balanced Budget Act (BBA) requires Consolidated Billing (CB) for the Skilled Nursing Facility (SNF).
+Section 4432(b) of the Balanced Budget Act (BBA) requires CB for the SNF.
 The CB requirement essentially confers on the SNF the Medicare billing responsibility for the entire package of care that its residents receive, except for a limited number of specifically excluded services.

 It is the supplier's responsibility to check with the facility to see if their beneficiary is a resident in a covered Part A stay.
 If so, all services must be billed to Medicare by the SNF except for certain excluded items.
-A complete list of these excluded items (listed by Healthcare Common Procedure Coding System (HCPCS) may be found on the SNF Consolidated Billing webpage of the CMS website.
-If a HCPCS code appears on this list, then it may be billed to the DME MAC for reimbursement, even if the beneficiary is in a covered Part A SNF stay.
-Note: in order to access the list, click on the link above, select the appropriate "Part B MAC Update" (whichever year in which the service took place), and then open the ZIP file found in the Downloads section.
+A complete list of these excluded items (listed by HCPCS may be found on the CMS SNF Consolidated Billing webpage.
+If a HCPCS code appears on this list, it may be billed to the DME MAC for reimbursement, even if the beneficiary is in a covered Part A SNF stay.
+Note: To access the list, click on the link above, select the appropriate "Part B MAC Update" (whichever year in which the service took place), and open the ZIP file found in the Downloads section.
 (File 1 Part A Stay Physician).

-Suppliers are encouraged to check eligibility either through the Noridian Medicare Portal (NMP) or the Interactive Voice Response (IVR) for SNF stays.
+Suppliers are encouraged to check eligibility either through NMP or the IVR for SNF stays.
 When checking for SNF stays in the NMP, the earliest and latest billing dates, days remaining, copayment days remaining and copayment amount remaining will display.
-If a specific date of service is in question, those dates should be entered or the beneficiary's eligibility will display for the current date.
+If a specific date of service is in question, enter those dates or the beneficiary's eligibility will display for the current date.

 Medicare pays for DME when it is medically necessary for use in a beneficiary's home.